philloooo/pwa-unique-id/HOWTO.md

 3. Navigate to a Relying Party page that specifies the `id` field.

 ## Relying party implemetation
 Specify `id` in the manifest.
 If this application is already under use, specify `id` to match the start_url to keep the existing app identifier to be backward compatible.
+When `id` is not specified, Devtool -> "Application" -> "Identity" -> "App Id" will show a `!` icon that recommends the id value to be backward compatible.
 Example manifest before migrating to use `id`:
 ```
 {